markjprice/cs12dotnet8/docs/sql-server/README.md

 6. Right-click the **Products** table, choose **Show Table Data**, and note the 77 rows of products are returned.
 7. To see the details of the **Products** table columns and types, right-click **Products** and choose **Open Table Definition**, or double-click the table in **Server Explorer**.

-# Connecting to a database
+## Connecting to a SQL Server database

 To connect to an SQL Server database, we need to know multiple pieces of information, as shown in the following list:
 - The name of the server (and the instance if it has one).